destaMo/Scrum-Notes/content/web_development/skills/performance_and_monitoring.md

 #### 📝 Katas

 - Integrate preferred SaaS tool in your app (or present some existing integration).
-- Set up preferred monitoring tool and integrate it in your app.
+- Set up preferred open-source monitoring tool and integrate it in your app.
 - How would you configure error reporting in various environments?
 Show me how your project handles multiple environments setup.

 ## 📦 Performance / analysis